[This article was updated on May 2017]

-“Boost Post” is a waste of your money.
+“Boost Post” can be a huge waste of your money.
 If you’re using it often, you might be throwing hundreds or even thousands of dollars away.

-In this article, I’ll show you exactly what “Boost Post” is and why you should never, ever use it to promote your content on Facebook.
+In this article, I’ll show you exactly what “Boost Post” is and why you should not use it to promote your content on Facebook.